Water: wild, weird and wonderful

 Food tasted better

-Although I felt better both physically and mentally and the water tasted so much better, I of something missing from the water.
+Although I felt better both physically and mentally and the water tasted so much better, I was aware of something missing from the water.
 The ‘something’ was indefinable.
 The more I tried to think what it was, the more puzzled I became.

 Some properties of Water